AccumulateNetwork/accumulate/README.md

 The BPT is a Binary Patricia Tree, and perhaps more correctly called a Binary Patricia-Merkle Tree.
-The summary of all Key/Value pairs is a hash that acts like the Merkle Root of a
-Merkle Tree, while additions or modifications of the Merkle Tree only require localized re-computations.
+The summary of all Key/Value pairs is a hash that acts like the Merkle Root of a Merkle Tree, while additions or modifications of the Merkle Tree only require localized re-computations.

 Many implementations of Patricia Trees are described in the literature.
 With BPT as are used by Accumulate, the keys are randomly distributed from a binary point of  view because the keys are the hashes of URLs.
 Mining these hashes to build some particular pattern of leading bits is not very manageable or possible as the keys derive from URLs.
 URLs can certainly be mined to have interesting leading bits, but little incentive exists to do so.

-Given that the keys can be relied on to be numerically random, a BPT will be very well-balanced if this feature is exploited.
+Given that the keys created from hashes can be relied on to be numerically random, a BPT will be very well-balanced if this feature is exploited.
 Note that we use the leading bits to organize entries in the BPT.
 However, nothing prevents using every 3rd bit, the trailing bits, or any other random walk of bits in the key.
-Should any attack be mounted to create chainIDs that significantly unbalance the BPT, we can refactor the Patricia Tree using any of these methods, and do so over time (reorganizing only parts of the BFT at a time).
+Should any attack be mounted to create chainIDs that significantly unbalance the BPT, we can refactor the Patricia Tree using any of these methods, and do so over time (reorganizing only parts of the BPT at a time).

 We have three entry types in the BPT:
 * Node -- Node entries are used to organize the tree.
 They have a left path and a right path, and exist at a height in the BPT.
-The Height is used to consider a particular bit in the BPT.
+The Height is used to consider a particular bit in the BPT (at that point).
 The Left path is taken if the key has a zero bit at that point.
 The Right path is taken if the key has a 1 at that point.
 * Value -- The key value pair in the BPT.
 Value entries have no children, and paths through the BPT from parent to child Node entries must end with either at a nil or a Value entry.